badjin/tableTop/README.md

-# MERN stack boilerPlate

-Ultimate Authentication with Email & Google with diferent roles, email verification & Forget password
+# BoardGame Lab.
+For you who are tired of your daily life, we recommend a board game to play with your family or friends.
+Don't think about what to play among the games you have.
+Sign up now and make your own game list right away.
+And get recommendations.
+Make your own game diary and keep your memories with your friends or family.

 ## Server side
 > - NodeJS / Express
-> - Database : MonggoDB / Firebase - you can select it via config.env.
+> - Database : MonggoDB
 > - Mailing : nodemailer
 > - token : jwt / bcrypt
 > - validator : express-validator